rackspace/runway/docs/source/runway_config.rst

 ##################

 The Runway config file is where all options are defined.
-It contains definitions for deployments, tests, and some global options that impact core functionality.
+It contains definitions for deployment and some global options that impact core functionality.

 The Runway config file can have two possible names, ``runway.yml`` or ``runway.yaml``.
 It must be stored at the root of the directory containing the modules to be deployed.